wedoazure/sumo/README.md

 I would recommend GPT35 for this app, it works well and is cheaper than GPT4.

+Locally, you will need Python installed.
+Once installed, you can add the rest of the requirements using the below

+pip install python-dotenv
+pip install openai

 # Customise

 You will need to use the provided text file, or bring your own.
 Update the relative text_file variable in the sumo file.